Compliance Management

 Whatever happens to your solutions, your problems should be affected.
 If a solution is not really implemented, is not working, is partially working, etc. that should reflect in your problems because perhaps that is not even a real solution.

 Say you have a problem, a risk, that your "Website could be hacked".
-You stated in eramba in the Risk module and then you document that the solution to that problem is an Internal Control called "Vulnerability Scans" where a scan runs every checking for potential issues.
-So far you have completed the first principle.
-Now imagine no one has run that Vulnerability Test for a while and your website gets hacked.
-People will think you are not aware of what really is happening (to put it politely) in the organisation and this is of course very unprofessional.
+You created the Risk and then you document that the solution to that problem is an Internal Control called "Vulnerability Scans" where a scan runs every checking for potential issues.
+So far you have completed the first principle (problem and solution).

 To avoid this situation we have the Second Principle which is all about the "Status" of everything, in particular your solutions.